bharathsudharsan/ECML-Tutorial-ML-Meets-IoT/5. Part IV/ML-Classifiers-on-MCUs/README.md

-# Porting and Execution of ML Classifiers on TinyML Hardware
+# Porting and Execution of ML Classifiers on MCU boards

 **Please consider citing below paper using the BibTex entry:**